FUNDING GENDER JUSTICE MOVEMENTS FOR CHANGE

 Anchored in feminist principles, we provide movements with flexible funding to maximize their impact.
 We offer general support funding that allows organizations and movements to choose how to best allocate and spend their grants.
 We offer multi-year grants so that groups can plan long-term.

 We also support movements with more than just money.
 We support peer learning and exchange through travel and event grants; we support in-person connection via convenings and joint opportunities to strategize; we connect philanthropists and activists; and we provide tools and resources that help strengthen institutions.
 Learn more about where we fund.

 Sustainable, long-term power shifts can’t be created alone.
-We partner with women’s funds in a variety of ways including seeding and supporting local women’s funds—national and regional organizations that also make local grants to women’s rights groups.
-Women’s funds play a powerful role in strengthening movements by reaching smaller and emerging local groups; providing critical training and resources; and raising money from local donors.
+We partner with sister funds in a variety of ways, including co-creating peer and participatory models of support, piloting tools to strengthen movement capacity, and engaging in philanthropic advocacy.
+Women’s funds play a powerful role in strengthening movements by reaching smaller and emerging local groups; providing critical capacity support and resources; and raising funds and other resources from local communities.
 Supporting women’s funds and partnering with them to influence the field of philanthropy expands the resources available for women’s rights and strengthens connections across global and local partners.
 Read more about our work with women’s funds.